socialimpactlab/socialimpactlab.github.io/resources/coursem4cso/FLaggregator.md

 author: Laura Walker McDonald, SIMLab
 category: resources
 ---
-Watch or Listen: demo on how to choose a connection!
+Watch or Listen: demo on how to connect FrontlineCloud with an aggregator!

 This demo will show you how to connect your FrontlineCloud account to a web aggregator.